All Products

 spec:

-# Create 3 replicas to verify shared storage across multiple pods
+replicas: 3 # Three replicas verify that shared storage works across multiple pods

 selector: